LDASHER2012/gwd238_demo/read_me.txt

 This is the first version of this file.
-This is the 2nd version of this file.
+This is the 3rd version of this file.
+I added more words.